prakhar728/YoFlakes_Daan/Readme.md

  [Figma!](https://www.figma.com/file/dqqeN55uWUssjmTaWbXqmm/Daan?node-id=0%3A1)

-* This website uses Polygon network because of it's low gas fees and high transaction rate.
+* This website uses Ethereum network because of it's low gas fees and high transaction rate.

 * It utilises ipfs to upload and store the nfts